Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Introduction

 \section{Introduction}

 Within the standard $\Lambda$-Cold Dark Matter ($\Lambda$CDM) model of cosmology \citep{fof}, dark matter makes up $\sim 75$~per~cent of the matter density in our Universe, yet its nature remains unknown \citep{planck}.
-In the last two decades, dwarf galaxies have become of great interest in dark matter searches \citep{strigari_review}.
-Their high dynamical mass-to-light ratios \citep{McConnachie_2012} imply that the internal kinematics of these objects are strongly dark matter dominated, making it possible to study the nature of dark matter phenomenologically through its dynamical effect on the baryonic matter in dwarf galaxies \citep{lokas2002}.
-Moreover, since the Milky Way is currently known to host $\gtrsim$66 satellite dwarf galaxies and more potential candidates \citep{bechtol_des,drlica-wagner,subaru_candidates,delve}, their relative proximity implies high fluxes of the by-products of dark matter annihilation or decay, making it possible to constrain the particle physics nature of dark matter with gamma and X-ray instruments such as Fermi \citep{fermi,fermi_dwarf}, the Cherenkov Telescope Array \citep{lefranc_cta,saturni_cta}, XMM-Newton and eRosita \citep{xmm1,xmm2,ando_xray}.
+In the last two decades, dwarf galaxies have become of great interest in dark matter searches (\citealt{baltz_jfac, evans_jfac,jfactors_hooper,sanchez_conde_jfac,strigari_jfactors}; see \citealt{strigari_review} for a review).
+Their high dynamical mass-to-light ratios \citep{mateo} imply that the internal kinematics of these objects are strongly dark matter dominated \citep{battaglia_helmi_review,walker_review,battaglia_review}, making it possible to study the nature of dark matter phenomenologically through its dynamical effect on the baryonic matter in dwarf galaxies \citep{wilkinson_models,lokas2002}.
+Moreover, since the Milky Way is currently known to host $\gtrsim$60 confirmed and candidate satellite dwarf galaxies \citep{bechtol_des,drlica-wagner,subaru_candidates,delve, pace_local_volume}, their relative proximity implies high fluxes of the by-products of dark matter annihilation or decay, making it possible to constrain the particle physics nature of dark matter with gamma and X-ray instruments such as Fermi \citep{fermi,fermi_dwarf}, the Cherenkov Telescope Array \citep{lefranc_cta,saturni_cta}, XMM-Newton and eRosita \citep{xmm1,xmm2,ando_xray}.